Extra Constraints

 <key><comparison_operator><value>

-Key and value are arbitrary, but cannot contain any characters that are part of operators and cannot contain parentheses.
+Key and value are arbitrary, non-empty strings that cannot contain any characters that are part of operators and cannot contain parentheses.
 Thus, the following characters are not allowed in a key or value:

 ,&|<>=!()